felixg318/HPC-GPT2/README.md

 # TODO:
 * Create a Makefile
-* Fully working tokenizor for the next phase
+* Test tokenizor for bugs with text files
+* Coding attention mechanisms
+* Start figuring out where to use CUDA and MPI in code